 This isn’t to place blame on one person for spending more or to fight over daily expenses!
 In fact, you might decide to allocate a certain small portion of your monthly income to each person to spend on what they want without judgment.
-You can do this in a joint cash management account like SoFi Money®.
+You can do this in a joint checking and savings account like SoFi Checking and Savings®.
 You and your +1 can have a single place to access your cash.

 An important thing to do is to lay out a plan and communicate clearly about what you want to do with a joint investment account before you ever even open one.
 And even after you start investing together, keep a monthly money date to sit down and handle your finances.

 Here are some money tips for couples that applies to almost everything: it’s all about communication and compromise.
 That’s true when it comes to investing together too.